liuggio/liuggio.github.com/_posts/2014-05-8-behaviour-driven-development-with-behat-on-the-application-layer-ddd-in-php.md

 In order to satisfy those 3 use stories, we could create 3 services that explicit and satisfy those functionalities.

-The word `service` does not describe the behavior and not explicit their functionality, in this case the services are use cases and they will need the nfrastructure layer.
+The word `service` does not describe the behaviors and not explicit their functionalities, in this case the services are use cases and they will need the infrastructure layer.

-Under the namespace `Liuggio\Blog\UseCase` we are going to create 3 classes getting the name from the scenario:
+Under the namespace `Liuggio\Blog\UseCase` we are going to create 3 classes each class get its name from a scenario:

 1. WriteBlogPost
 2. GetAuthorPosts
 3. PublishBlogPost

-Before writing the classes (as always) we are going to write the specification see ` spec/Liuggio/Blog/UseCase`, because this helps me to better understand what we need and what we are going to create.
+Before writing the classes (as always) we are going to write the specification see ` spec/Liuggio/Blog/UseCase`, because this helps to better understand what we need and what we are going to create.

 	// spec/Liuggio/Blog/UseCase/CreatePostSpec.php
 	class CreatePostSpec extends ObjectBehavior